chrisf900/bike-rental-flask/README.md

 Application that allows you to rent e-Bikes.
 Available only in Santiago de Chile (CL) with a limited number of bikes.

 Functions:
-- Search for e-Bikes in enabled cities.
+- Find e-Bikes in enabled cities.
 - Request trip (start/end).
 - Creation of a user profile (includes calorie tracking).